RobbingSpree/HLMSH-Novel/character details/Brunhilde Brown.md

-self flagellate urges (slaps self over mistakes) holds self back from asking questions, still thinks them likes looking people in the eye when talking to them
+self flagellate urges (slaps self over mistakes) holds self back from asking questions, still thinks them likes looking people in the eye when talking to them thinks she's cool, doesn't think she's allowed to be proud of it struggles to wake up wants to pet people like animals